 Even the location of a scar could make a difference with one on the face considered to be more emotionally traumatizing than a permanent scar on the leg or other non-visible body part.

-The age of the victim could also be factored in to how much money you will get, especially in cases involving children, who may be plagued for years with the emotional scarring that is often associated with a vicious attack.
+The age of the victim could also be factored into how much money you will get, especially in personal injury cases involving children, who may be plagued for years with the emotional scarring that is often associated with a vicious attack.

 The need for on-going and future medical care will also be taken into consideration when calculating the amount of an award.
 The costs of plastic surgery to reduce or remove scars can also be included in a jury award or settlement.